These FAQs come under a few headings:

 Q. Is there going to be a tourism levy?
 How will it operate?

-As the draft legislation stands, local authorities would be able to opt in and it wouldn't come into effect anywhere in Wales until 2027 as any local authority that wants to introduce it will have to consult before deciding, and then give 12 months notice following their decision, before it comes into effect in their area.
+Local authorities are able to opt in and it won't come into effect anywhere in Wales until 2027 as any local authority that wants to introduce it will have to consult before deciding, and then give 12 months notice following their decision, before it comes into effect in their area.

 How much would the levy be?

-For all visitor accommodation except hostels and camp sites, £1.25 plus VAT per person per night, though individual local authorities would be able to apply a premium.
+For all visitor accommodation except hostels and camp sites, £1.305 plus VAT per person per night.
+There was a proposal that individual local authorities would be able to apply a premium.
 Welsh Government has power to cap that premium.
-We are lobbying against the premium.
+We have been lobbying against the premium and understand that the plan to enable individual councils to charge a premium has been paused.

 What about bookings already made?